 We have a tendency to break and damage our belongings.
-In the case of thumb drives and flash drives we have a habit of saving all our images and data for anything we come across.
+In the case of thumb drives and flash drives we have a habit of saving all our images and data onto them.
 We truly save everything these days.
 As thumb drives become less costly and store huge amounts of data, we forget the consequences of damage.
 Recovering lost data from our flash drives is no laughing matter.
-So what tends to go wrong?
+So what tends to go wrong with a flash drive?

 Recovering Thumb Drive Photos & Data for the Faint at Heart